 To begin with, you’ll need to think about your target audience – who do you want to appeal to?
-There are three main types of user you should be targeting:
+There are three main types of users you should be targeting:

 It’s important that you include a clear navigation bar at the top of your site so users can find the section that’s relevant to them.
 Don’t overwhelm visitors with too much content or large blocks of text – any extra information you would like to include can always be added to a blog!
 Include plenty of calls-to-action (CTAs) and other information to help users navigate the site.
 Keep the application form as simple as possible, as a complex process with lots of questions can be off-putting.